madebykind/madebykind-v3/content/work/the-rivers-trust.md

       alt: Shot in the environment, a mobile-optimised website for The Rivers Trust website
     - img: images/jack-anstey-unsplash.jpg
       alt: A landscape image of a river taken from a drone
+  caption: User-centred website for charity focused on river health
 icon: rt-logo
 services:
   - digital